appbaseio/reactivesearch/content/docs/reactivesearch/v2/search/DataSearch.md

 ## Styles

-`DataSearch` component supports `innerClass` prop with the following keys:
+`DataSearch` component supports an `innerClass` prop to provide styles to the sub-components of DataSearch.
+These are the supported keys:

 -   `title`
 -   `input`